-Action # Title Description Total Funds Contributing 1.1 TEDx Based on the results from our 2023-2024 CAASPP Assessments, the listening and speaking domain was identified as the weakest area for our unduplicated students.
+Action # Title Description Total Funds Contributing 1.1 Based on the results from our 2022-2023 CAASPP Assessments, the listening and speaking domain was identified as the weakest area for our unduplicated students.
+This is especially evident in our English Learner population, including students who are Long Term English Learners.
 To address this, certificated leads specializing in Presentation Literacy will offer programs designed to help students articulate their ideas clearly, concisely, and confidently.
 This initiative is intended to enhance communication skills, which are essential for nurturing better social relationships, enhancing academic performance, and preparing students for professional environments.
 As part of this effort, we will increase the frequency of feedback that specifically target listening and speaking skills, providing students with regular feedback to help them recognize their strengths and pinpoint areas for improvement.
 This targeted action is primarily aimed at supporting unduplicated students and is expected to significantly enhance or improve services for this group.
 Based on our dashboard needs, this action will support increasing English language arts performance districtwide as well as for our sites with red indicators.
 For additional information on low performance at the school level for English language arts, please see addendum A at the end of this document. \$200,000.00 Yes 1.2 Recreational Equipment Replacement Our ELOP programs are expanding in response to the rising enrollment of district students.
 Based on the positive feedback from last year's additional funding for recreational equipment purchases, we have decided to continue this support.
 This funding will enable sites to sustain and enhance outdoor activities for students on campus.
 While any student may access this equipment during or after school, these resources are primarily directed towards students represented in our unduplicated count. \$156,010.00 Yes